 We take our responsibilities as a controller, processor, intermediary or custodian of Personal Information very seriously.
 We adhere to the following privacy principles:

-We will provide notice and, where required by law, obtain consent, when we collect Personal Information that will be used to administer and deliver a Service.
+We will provide notice and, where required by law, obtain consent, in order to Process Personal Information for the purposes set out in this Policy.
 We will provide information about Finastra offerings that may be relevant in accordance with applicable laws.

-- The nature of the information we collect or receive varies depending on the Service being provided.
+The nature of the information we collect or receive varies depending on the Service being provided.
 We process Personal Information in a reasonable and lawful manner for relevant business purposes.
 Personal Information is retained for as long as is necessary for the purpose(s) for which it was collected.
-We request that only the information necessary to fulfill the Service requested be supplied to us.
+We request that only the information necessary to fulfil the Service requested.

-- Email Alerts: We may ask for an email address upon registration for email alerts on Finastra websites or through a Finastra mobile app.
+- Email Alerts: We may ask for an email address upon registration for email alerts on Finastra Sites or through a Finastra mobile app.
 Additional information may be collected depending on the type of alert requested.
-We will provide an unsubscribe or other mechanism to allow individuals who no longer wish to receive email alerts from us to opt out.
+We will provide an “unsubscribe” or other mechanism to allow individuals who no longer wish to receive email alerts from us to opt out.

 - Event Registration: We may collect Personal Information (such as hotel, meal, and other travel preferences) as part of the registration process for Finastra events.
 This information is used solely for confirmation and billing purposes and to service the registration.
 We will not disclose such information to any Third Party (other than in connection with administration of the Finastra event) without consent.
 We do not rent, sell, or otherwise disclose this Personal Information for non-event related mailings without consent.

-- Finastra Websites: Finastra websites may require users to create an account and choose a password.
+- Finastra Sites: Finastra Sites may require users to create an account and choose a password.
 Passwords are for individual use only and may not be shared with others.
-We do not sell, rent or share Personal Information collected on the Finastra websites, except as described in this Policy.
-We may provide links to various third party websites.
+We do not sell, rent or share Personal Information collected on the Finastra Sites, except as described in this Policy.
+We may provide links to various third-party websites.
 We do not control or access information users provided to other websites.
-We are not responsible for the privacy practices of unaffiliated websites to which a Finastra website may link.
+We are not responsible for the privacy practices of unaffiliated websites to which a Finastra Site may link.
 We encourage users to become familiar with the privacy practices of such websites before providing them with Personal Information.

 We do not share Personal Information outside of Finastra unless we have been given permission to do so, on behalf of one of our customers who has authorized us to do so in order to provide that Service, or as permitted or required by law, or as described in this Policy.